 The Board of the DSP Asset Managers Private Limited ('the AMC') and DSP Trustee Private Limited (Trustee Company) had approved the policy on discharge of stewardship responsibilities.
-The policy on discharge of stewardship responsibilities ('Policy") sets out the framework and guidelines on discharge of the stewardship responsibilities of the AMC.
+The policy on discharge of stewardship responsibilities of the AMC.
 The responsibility for the overall implementation and execution of policy rests with the Stewardship Committee of the AMC.
 Accordingly, the Stewardship Committee of the AMC, with an endeavor to safeguard the interests by enhancing monitoring and engagement with investee companies, has laid down certain principles.
 During the year, 4 stewardship meeting(s) were conducted.